USS Russell (DD-414): 1944

 On 13 January 1944, Russell, screening TG 53.5, departed the California coast.
 Training in the Hawaiian Islands followed.
 On the 22nd, the force headed west.
 On 30 January, Russell joined other destroyers and heavier units in shelling Wotje.
 On 31 January, she rejoined the main force off Kwajalein and, after initial screening duties, added her guns to the naval gunfire support line.
 On 2 February, she screened Carrier Division 22 (CarDiv 22) and on the 3rd, entered Kwajalein lagoon.
 Standing out 5 days later, she arrived at Pearl Harbor on 15 February and was directed on to Puget Sound for repairs.

 Repairs completed in March, Russell returned to Hawaii in early April, then escorted Willard Holbrook to New Guinea where she rejoined DesRon 2.
 Arriving at Finschhafen on 4 May, she reported to the commander of TF 76 at Sudest on 6 May and commenced 5 months of intensive and navigationally difficult escort work along the New Guinea coast.
 Assigned initially to escort LSTs resupplying Hollandia and Aitape, she joined TF 77 on 16 May and covered LCIs and ATs to the Wakde-Sarmi area.
-From 17–20 May, she stood off Wakde, marking the approach channel on the first day of the campaigns there and providing fire support and screening services on the others.
+From 17 to 20 May, she stood off Wakde, marking the approach channel on the first day of the campaigns there and providing fire support and screening services on the others.
 On 20 May, she returned to Humboldt Bay and 5 days later sailed with LSTs for Biak to commence Operation "Horlick."
 On 27 May, she shelled Padaido Islands, patrolled between Pai and Padaidori Islands, blasted targets on Biak, and then got underway to return to Humboldt Bay.
 Into June, she continued to escort convoys to and provide cover for operations at Biak and Wakde.
 In mid-June, she participated in a bombardment of the Toem area, then resumed escort runs along the coast.
 In early July, Noemfoor, with its two Japanese airfields, became the target.
 At midmonth Russell gained a brief respite at Manus Island, then at the end of the month commenced Operation "Globetrotter", the capture of Sansapor.
 Through August, she continued operations in support of the campaign and, in mid-September, moved forward to the Molucca Islands to cover the occupation of Morotai, the last stepping stone on the southern route to the Philippines and on the eastern route to Borneo and the Netherlands East Indies.